dcporter/didyoumean.js/README.md

 TODO
 ----

-This is missing a major optimization that I don't understand how to implement.
+This is missing a major optimization.
 Since we only ever care about edit distances that are smaller than the current winner, we can stop searching as soon we exceed that limit for any given possible match.

+The optimized method, in C, can be found [here](http://www.lemoda.net/c/edit-distance-with-max/index.html).

 License